 Thin sowing gives vegetation of an open nature, giving flowering plants a chance and making it easier for birds and mammals to forage.

 Such wildflower meadows take time to become established.
 They need annual maintenance with appropriate mowing and control of rampant species, allowing a range of flowering plants to flourish.

 Verges.
 Some grass verges at the sides of roads are remnants of older grassland and have never been specially seeded or treated with fertilisers.
 These should not be over-planted but managed to maintain their valuable semi-natural status.

 Other verges have been created and seeded.
-They can be managed in the ways described for amenity grassland, including their floral diversity.
+They can be managed in the ways described for amenity grassland.

 Barnsley Council, parish councils, other public bodies and schools: manage grounds and amenity grasslands to benefit biodiversity through reduced use of fertilisers, herbicides and pesticides, and appropriate mowing regimes.

 Barnsley council as a planning authority: assess the need for open green space and opportunities for new provision in its plans and consideration of applications for development.

 Barnsley council as a planning authority: ensure in relevant cases that developers commit to enhance biodiversity through appropriate management of grassland open spaces.

 Farmers: help with management of amenity grassland by agreeing to take hay crop.